 Gennady Mikhailovich played a key role in preparing the Russian Foreign Intelligence Service’s public reports “A New Challenge After the Cold War: Proliferation of Weapons of Mass Destruction” (1993) and “The Treaty on the Nonproliferation of Nuclear Weapons: Problems of Extension” (1995), which are still used today as key reference materials in the field.
 To this day, the publication of these reports remains an example of special services’ analytic work and ability to engage the public in dialogue.
 Thanks to the work of these authors, the world saw that Russia bases its arguments on facts and, no matter the circumstances, independently participates in the formation of a global nonproliferation and disarmament agenda.

-For Gennady Mikhailovich, strengthening the nonproliferation and disarmament regime wasn’t just political rhetoric, it was a subject of in-depth analysis with the goal of finding optimal, balanced solutions.
-Back when people had essentially stopped thinking about saving the world from weapons of mass destruction, before big speeches and initiatives revived the topic, Gennady Mikhailovich published the article “Disarmament Returns” (Security Index 2007), in which he not only declared the acute relevance of this problem, he defined the lines along which this discussion takes place today.
-“The main mistake that people make is they fear today’s troubles more than tomorrow’s,” he said, and underlined that, “this means only one thing – we must learn to preempt the consequences of new military technology and classes of weapons with timely political and legal measures.”
+Long before the loud speeches and initiatives at a time when people almost stopped thinking about ridding the world of weapons of mass destruction, in the program article “Disarmament is coming Back” (Security Index, 2007, No. 2) Gennady Mikhailovich Evstafiev not only stated the acute urgency of this problem, he outlined the lines along which the discussion is being built today.
+“The main mistake of people is that they are more afraid of today’s troubles than of tomorrow’s troubles,” Gennady Mikhailovich quoted the classic and stressed, “this means only one thing: we must learn to anticipate the consequences of the emergence of new dangerous military technologies and classes of weapons through timely political and legal steps.”

 “Carl von Clausewitz once wrote that ‘the greatest mistake people make is fearing the troubles of today more than those of tomorrow.”
 This means but one thing: we must learn to pre-empt threats emanating form emerging military technologies and new types of weapons through timely political and legal measures.
 Otherwise we might find ourselves once again spiraling into long and exhausting arms race and severe crises and conflicts.” — Lieutenant-General Gennady Evstafiev